Accessibility Statement

 What we do about known issues

-If we discover an accessibility problem with archival content, we will aim to fix it as quickly as possible, and we invite users to inform us if we have missed anything.
+If we discover an accessibility problem, we will aim to fix it as quickly as possible, and we invite users to inform us if we have missed anything.
 Feedback from users on this level will always be gratefully received.

 Contacting Us